OctopusDeploy/blog/blog/2021-01/tentacle-on-arm/index.md

 Connecting over SSH is fine, but it doesn't work for everyone, such as highly secure environments where port 22 is not allowed.
 It also requires a direct connection, possibly through a firewall, between the Octopus Server and the SSH server.

-By installing a polling tentacle on your ARM device, you can avoid having to open a firewall port for an SSH connection, which is especially important if you are using the Octopus Cloud service.
+By installing a Polling Tentacle on your ARM device, you can avoid having to open a firewall port for an SSH connection, which is especially important if you are using the Octopus Cloud service.

-Feel free to check out our [previous blog post](https://octopus.com/blog/tentacle-on-linux), which goes into further detail about the benefits of using a Linux tentacle for deployments rather than SSH.
+Feel free to check out our [previous blog post](https://octopus.com/blog/tentacle-on-linux), which goes into further detail about the benefits of using a Linux Tentacle for deployments rather than SSH.

 Running your workloads on ARM hardware has some benefits:
 - Lower running cost